parth-ghinaiya/stock-price-prediction-with-lstm/README.md

 ## Usage/Examples

 The project fetches stock data from Yahoo Finance using the yfinance library.
 The data is then split into training and testing datasets.
 An LSTM model is trained on the stock data using TensorFlow.
 The trained model is then used to predict stock prices.
 The predicted and actual prices are plotted on a line chart for comparison.
-The Root Mean Squared Error (RMSE) and accuracy of the model are calculated.
+The Mean Absolute Error (MAE) and accuracy of the model are calculated.

 ## Features